mirror/dd-wrt/src/router/frr/doc/user/bgp.rst

    Send the BGP Next Hop Dependent Characteristics Attribute (NHC) to the peer.

+   If the route is learned and NHC attribute is present with Next-Next Hop Nodes (NNHN) TLV set, then the number of NNHN can be used for weighted ECMP.

+   In order to use weighted ECMP with NNHN, ``bgp bestpath bandwidth ignore`` must be configured (do not use Link Bandwidth extended community).

    Default: disabled.

 .. clicmd:: neighbor PEER send-community <both|all|extended|standard|large>